echoedinvoker/tomcat/4-log-config/memo.md

 ![Alt check logs files](pic/03.jpg)

+- Except for the logs files marked in the figure, the names of other logs are set according to logging.properties.

 ## **catalina.sh**

-> catalina.out is set in catalina.sh.
+> catalina.out is set in catalina.sh instead of logging.properties.

 ![Alt catalina.sh](pic/04.jpg)